foolmarks/cifar10_keras/README.md

  - how to compile, train, evaluate the model.
  - how to make predictions with the trained model.
  - how to save the Keras model as HDF5 and JSON formats.
- - how to freeze the TF graph to a protobuf file from keras
+ - how to freeze the TF graph to a protobuf file from Keras